Why ARR Growth is the Best Metric for Sales & Finance?

 September 12, 2023

-Not Just For Finance teams - ARR Growth is the North Star Metric for SaaS Sales too
+Why ARR Growth is the Best Metric for Sales & Finance?

 Before SaaS emerged as a dominant business model, companies had a simple process for measuring revenue: sell a good, book the sale in the CRM, and record the revenue.
 With no concept of an ongoing contract or a service period, expansion and renewals didn’t exist.
 You simply collected and recorded revenue with every sale like it was a new sale.